KushalVenkatesh/fridge_anomaly_detection/README.md

 # fridge_anomaly_detection
 Exploring anomaly detection in time series data

 I have two notebooks and more on the way.
 The first is a basic thresholding analysis, and the second makes use of a SARIMA model to predict anomalies.
+The improvement with the SARIMA model is a cleaner and more predictable approach.

 From notebook "Part 1"